DataDog/datadog-pgo/README.md

 This oppinionated approach is based on our internal research where it has yielded better results than taking a sample of average profiles.

+### Can I use profiles from a different environment?

+The official [pgo documentation](https://go.dev/doc/pgo) recommends using profiles from your production environment.
+Profiles from other environments may not be representative of the production workload and will likely yield suboptimal results.

 ### How do I know if PGO is working?

 dd-trace-go tags the profiles of pgo-enabled applications with the `pgo:true`.
 You can search for this tag in the Profile List, or look for it on individual profiles.

-### What happens if there is a problem with fetching the profiles?

-datadog-pgo will always return with a zero exit code in order to let your build succeed, even if pgo downloading failed.
-If you want to fail the build on error, use the `-fail` flag.

 ### How can I measure the impact of PGO on my application?

 The impact of PGO can be tricky to measure.
 When in doubt, try to measure CPU time per request by building a dashboard widget that divides the CPU usage of your application by the number of requests it serves.
 We hope to provide a better solution for this in the future.

+### What happens if there is a problem with fetching the profiles?

+datadog-pgo will always return with a zero exit code in order to let your build succeed, even if pgo downloading failed.
+If you want to fail the build on error, use the `-fail` flag.